-Reason for Termination Treatment of Performance Share Units Death or Disability Outstanding Performance Share Units that were vested on or before the date of death or Disability will be settled in accordance with Section 6.5 of the Plan provided that the settlement date will be the earlier of (i) the date set out as the settlement date in the notice delivered by the Participant pursuant to Section 6.5 of the Plan; (ii) the date that is 90 days following the date of death or Disability; and (iii) December 31 st of the calendar year in which death or Disability occurs.
-Outstanding Performance Share Units that were not vested on or before the date of death or Disability will in all respects terminate as of the date of death or Disability.
-Change in Control Performance Share Units vest in accordance with Section 12 of Plan.
-Ceasing to be Employed for Employee Cause Event Outstanding Performance Share Units (whether vested or unvested) will automatically terminate on the date the Participant ceases to be Actively Employed.
+Reason for Termination Treatment of Performance Share Units Ceasing to be Employed for Employee Cause Event Outstanding Performance Share Units (whether vested or unvested) will automatically terminate on the date the Participant ceases to be Actively Employed.
 Mandatory Retirement Outstanding Performance Share Units that were vested on or before the date the Participant ceases to be Actively Employed will be settled in accordance with Section 6.5 of the Plan as of the date the Participant ceases to be Actively Employed.
 Outstanding Performance Share Units that would have vested on the next vesting date following the date the Participant ceases to be Actively Employed, prorated to reflect the actual period between the commencement of the performance cycle and the date the Participant ceases to be Actively Employed, based on the Participant's performance for the applicable performance period(s) up to the date the Participant ceases to be Actively Employed, will be settled in accordance with Section 6.5 of the Plan as of such vesting date.
-Subject to

-Reason for Termination Treatment of Performance Share Units the foregoing, any remaining Performance Share Units will in all respects terminate as of the date the Participant ceases to be Actively Employed.
+Subject to the foregoing any remaining Performance Share Units will in all respects terminate as of the date the Participant ceases to be Actively Employed.
 Ceasing to be Employed but continues to be engaged as a Director or Consultant Outstanding Performance Share Units will remain outstanding and will continue to vest pursuant to the PSU Award Agreement.
 Ceasing to be Employed other than as set out above Outstanding Performance Share Units that were vested on or before the date the Participant ceases to be Actively Employed will be settled in accordance with Section 6.5 of the Plan as of the date the Participant ceases to be Actively Employed.
 Outstanding Performance Share Units that would have vested on the next vesting date following the date the Participant ceases to be Actively Employed, prorated to reflect the actual period between the commencement of the performance cycle and the date the Participant ceases to be Actively Employed, based on the Participant's performance for the applicable performance period(s) up to the date the Participant ceases to be Actively Employed, will be settled in accordance with Section 6.5 of the Plan as of such vesting date.
 Subject to the foregoing, any remaining Performance Share Units will in all respects terminate as of the date the Participant ceases to be Actively Employed.